NumPy Seaborn Module

 Seaborn

-Seaborn is a Python data visualization library built on top of Matplotlib, known for its ability to create visually appealing statistical graphics.
+Seaborn is known for its ability to create visually appealing statistical graphics.
 It provides a high-level interface for drawing attractive and informative statistical graphics, suitable for exploratory data analysis.
 Seaborn simplifies common data visualization tasks with concise syntax.

 Time Series Plots